gabibdods/FirForge/README.md

 ## Functional Overview

-- Signals enter the system via analog/digital interfaces and are processed through a series of hardware logic blocks (filtering → detection → repeating).
+- Signals enter the system via analog/digital interfaces and are processed through a series of hardware logic blocks (filtering → detection → repeating)
-- A lightweight software layer may configure filter coefficients and thresholds at runtime via a memory-mapped or UART interface.
+- A lightweight software layer may configure filter coefficients and thresholds at runtime via a memory-mapped or UART interface
-- The output signal is re-emitted conditionally based on the detection stage results.
+- The output signal is re-emitted conditionally based on the detection stage results

 ---